From Egg to Butterflies

 How Many Survive?

-A female monarch butterfly can lay hundreds of eggs.
-What would happen if every egg survived?
+A female monarch butterfly can lay several hundred eggs.
 Let's see how quickly the numbers could grow from one monarch generation to the next.

 What is a Generation?

 A generation is one complete life cycle.
 A monarch can complete its life cycle in only one month.
 Let's count monarch generations and see how long it takes to reach a billion butterflies.